jdomingu/ThreeGeoJSON/README.md

 Currently, you can render geojson on a sphere by calling drawOnSphere(geoJSON_object, sphere_radius), or on a plane by calling drawOnPlane(geoJSON_object, plane_size).

-Notes:
-The geojson must be contained in a feature collection.
-Geometry collections are currently not supported.